Dance, Dance, Rumble

 Soun felt his spirits lift: were property damages being cancelled?

 Shampoo grew livid as she took the dance for mockery.
-She went for a straight-on attack.
+She charged head-on.
 A silent flash!
-A fraction of a second later her maces slammed into a... little elephant sliding at her with all the grace and subtlety of a freight train.
+A fraction of a second later her maces slammed into... a modest-sized elephant sliding at her with all the grace and subtlety of a freight train.

-The amazon's frightened yelp was cut short with the rumble of collapsing fence: even as the elephant was only a meter and a half high, it outweighed the Chinese girl several times over.
+The amazon's frightened yelp was cut short with rumbling of a collapsing fence wall: even as the elephant was only a meter and a half high, it outweighed the Chinese girl several times over.
 She was simply swept off her feet.

 An another silent flash, and there was the belly-dancer standing in place of the elephant, rubbing a bruise on her bare shoulder.
 Shampoo was draped over the rubble showing to the world that yes, her panties were white.
 The maces rolled away from her flaccid hands.
 The victor poked the loser carefully with the point of her shoe, causing a small twitch and a slurred "aiyah, who remember the number of that truck".
 Then she turned around to face the inhabitants of the house...
 Smiled nervously...
 Glanced back to the elephant-sized hole in the fence...
 And began apologizing - judgling by her tone - profusely.